 Support Spacing of HVAC Piping System

-The usual support span for horizontal HVAC piping systems are provided in the table below:
+The usual support span for horizontal HVAC piping systems is provided in the table below:

 |Pipe Size||Maximum Support Spacing||Common Hanger Diameter if supported using Rigid hangers|